 Horses are herbivores, meaning the cornerstone of their diet is plant material.
 The most expensive part of caring for some animals is providing meat, but you won't have to worry about that with horses.
-They primarily eat grass, hay, haylage (chopped forage), and grains like oats or corn.
+The common horse feed on pasture grass, hay, haylage (chopped forage), and grains like oats or corn.

 Fruits and vegetables are just as nutritious for horses as they are for us.
-Most of the nutrients horses need come from these plant materials, but you can also round out their diet with vitamins, minerals, and concentrates.
-Concentrate mixes combine grains, vitamins, and minerals into a single feed.
+Most of the nutrients they need come from these plant materials, but you can also round out your horse diet with vitamins, minerals, and concentrates.

 Grass & Tender Plants